 Since the last poll, held in December 2019, we have seen a global pandemic, a war between Russia and Ukraine and an ongoing conflict in Gaza, wreaking havoc on supply chains and causing record-high inflation rates.

-Throughout the last four-and-a-half years, the UK drinks industry has faced some of the toughest economic conditions seen for decades, ranging from the fall-out from Brexit, the near-complete closure of the hospitality sector in the depths of the Covid-19 pandemic and a cost-of-living crisis hit demand.
+Throughout the last four-and-a-half years, the UK drinks industry has faced some of the toughest economic conditions seen for decades, ranging from the fall-out from Brexit, the near-complete closure of the hospitality sector in the depths of Covid-19 and a cost-of-living crisis hit demand.

 Alcohol duty

-Hunt’s initial 2023 halt on an increase in duty coincided with a significant overhaul of the UK’s alcohol tax regime in August last year.
 The UK government rejigged how alcohol was taxed and introduced a number of increases for higher abv drinks and cuts for lower abv products.

 The duty on beer of at least 3.5% but less than 8.5% abv is £21.01 ($26.83) per litre of alcohol in the product.
 If a company makes 20 litres of a 5% abv drink, the liquid in total will contain one litre of pure alcohol and the duty will be £21.01, compared to the previous tax regime of £19.08.